Highly communicative, lively, and enthusiastic performer

 Ultimately, as always it is a matter of personal taste and even more so of system synergy.
 Just as with the transistors, wiring types also make for large differences.
 Dr. Slawa makes use of copper and silver precisely as is needed by a particular device, and its other internal components.

 Dr. Slawa explains: “I am a big fan of the Philips CDM swing arm mechanism- original CDM 1 with valve master clock, proper power supply and valve SPDIF output stages rules in my book.”
 He continues: “Silver conductors do not harmonize well with Silicon or Germanium.
 It tends to reveal the higher-order harmonics and highlights structural imperfections of semiconductors even more than the grain or lumpiness of iron in the output transformers.
-Out of that reason I prefer to wire the DAC chip output to the I/U transistor input in copper and if there is Germanium then with silver to the tube grid.
+For that reason I prefer to wire the DAC chip output to the I/U transistor input in copper and if there is Germanium then with silver to the tube grid.
 Copper smoothens out the peaks in semiconductors and filters their noisy nature.
 Silver needs to be used wisely in the sense that it matches or harmonizes well with some components and in the same time does not so well with others.
 By other materials I mean the materials whose sound signature (cold, thin, bright & fast) does not complement silver alloys such as Ferro & Neodymium magnets (as found in the majority of speakers), Silicon, Caddock & Zfoil resistors, Cerafine capacitors and similar.”